 Article originally published by the Journal GTA: Gestion et technologies agricoles.

 The prospect of handing over your farm business to the next generation can be daunting, but it is crucial to the future of your business.
-Fortunately, MNP’s tax experts are here to guide you every step of the way.
+Fortunately, MNP’s tax advisors are here to guide you every step of the way.

 When working with clients, Marie is reassuring from the get-go.
 “Business owners should enlist the support of a professional who can help them make sound decisions, save considerable amounts of money and avoid unnecessary headaches,” she says.